JetBrains/teamcity-documentation/topics/upgrading-dsl.md

 ## Update DSL from 2022.04.x to 2022.10.x

-* The [Pull Requests build feature](pull-requests.md) for build configurations targeting Bitbutcket Server/Data Center repositories no longer tracks officially unsupported pull request branches (and watches source branches instead).
-To manually switch to the previous (deprecated) behavior, add the `usePullRequestBranches = true` parameter.
+* The [Pull Requests build feature](pull-requests.md) for build configurations targeting Bitbucket Server/Data Center repositories no longer tracks officially unsupported pull request branches (and watches source branches instead).
+To manually switch to the previous (deprecated) behavior, add the `usePullRequestBranches = true` parameter to your Pull Requests feature(s).
 See this TeamCity Kotlin DSL documentation article for more information: [PullRequests](https://www.jetbrains.com/help/teamcity/kotlin-dsl-documentation/buildFeatures/pull-requests/index.html).

 <anchor name="dsl202204"/>